-I am currently a visiting Associate Professor of Risk and Insurance at the Wisconsin School of Business.
+I am currently an associate professor of Risk and Insurance at the Wisconsin School of Business.
 My fields are health economics, public finance, and industrial organization.
 Much of my work studies the intended and unintended consequences of social insurance programs, with a focus on Social Security and health insurance.

 The best way to contact me is by email.